Stan Polovets: Personal life and education

 Stan Polovets was born in 1963 in Moscow, USSR.
 His family immigrated to the United States in 1976, and he became a naturalized U.S. citizen in 1983.
 He received a Bachelor of Science degree from California State University, Northridge (1985), and attended Stanford University, graduating with an MBA and MA in 1989.

 Business affiliations

 Early career

 Prior to graduate school, he worked as an analyst for Exxon, a management consultant for KPMG, and defense analyst at The RAND Corporation, a public policy think tank.
 After receiving his MBA from Stanford Business School, Polovets moved to New York to work at the global headquarters of Ernst & Young, where he was responsible for establishing the company's consulting business in the former Soviet Union and Eastern Europe.

-In 1992, he established RPI, Inc., a boutique communications and consulting firm focused on the Russian energy sector.
-Until the company’s sale in 1998, he served as its CEO and was an Advisor to the Minister of Oil and Gas of Turkmenistan and to the General Director of Mazeikiu Nafta, Lithuania’s national oil company.
+In 1992, he established RPI Group, a boutique communications and consulting firm focused on the Russian energy sector.
+Until the company’s sale in 1998, he served as its CEO and was an advisor to the minister of oil and gas of Turkmenistan and to the general director of Mazeikiu Nafta, Lithuania’s national oil company.
 RPI’s two flagship publications, Russian Petroleum Investor and Caspian Investor, continue to be published by Thomson Reuters.